 My thoughts on Fujicolor C200

-Fujicolor C200 provides rich colors and yeilds beautiful green tones.
+Fujicolor C200 provides rich colors and yields beautiful green tones.
 This extends to any shady and underexposed areas.

 With well-lit subjects, C200 offers a crisp and clear result.
 The colors look cool and clean on a MacBook Pro Retina display, maybe the Noritsu HS-1800 also has something to do with it.
 The colors don’t go overboard and I’m curious about how they may look when scanned with a Fuji Frontier SP-3000.